 Golden Rule, which recently got a grant from the Avista Foundation for a short film project on ReEntry, was founded in 2020 by Abigail Lewis.
 She spent a year doing research and learning about what was already available in the community before she started Golden Rule ReEntry – mostly using her car as an office.

 “I got to be part of the Federal Reentry Court.
 So I worked with federal parole officers and their parolees,” said Lewis.
-“I got a phone number, and I went to pick up a guy and got them a coffee, and then we drove out to somewhere beautiful.”
+“I got a phone number, and I went to pick up a guy and got him a coffee, and then we drove out to somewhere beautiful.”

 Lewis said driving around is a great way to get the recently released to talk openly about how they need help.